Internal Communications Work Sample | Jeanette Pierce | Crane NXT

 Visible Leadership Behavior

-Emphasis on leaders showing up as champions, mentors, and learners to build credibility and signal that experimentation was valued.
+Emphasis on leaders showing up as champions, mentors, and learners to build credibility and signal that experimentation is valued.

 3